The Complete Guide to Monopoli, Puglia

 Because why on earth not?

-While there aren’t too many beaches close to town (the one just outside the centro storico Cala Porta Vecchia, was covered in seaweed when we visited), there are quite a few little beaches and swimming spots nearby.
+While there aren’t too many beaches close to town (the one just outside the centro storico Cala Porta Vecchia, is often covered in seaweed), there are quite a few little beaches and swimming spots nearby.

-Walk south along the lungomare and you’ll find a few little coves or calas such as Cala Cozze, Porto Bianco, Porto Rosso and Porto Nero which are good for swimming but they are more rocky coves than beaches.
+Walk south along the lungomare and you’ll find a few little coves or calas such as Cala Cozze, Porto Bianco, Porto Rosso and Porto Nero, which are good for swimming but they are more rocky coves than Monopoli beaches Puglia.

 It’s a 15-minute walk from the center of Monopoli.